 Mr. Archer recently has closed and assisted clients in closing transactions with Paramount, Dreamworks, the BBC, ABC, Fox, E!, Lifetime, BET, Nippon TV, Appian Way (Leonardo DiCaprio’s company), United Artists Media Group (Mark Burnett’s company), Reveille (now Shine), Universal Music, E-One, Fuse, True Entertainment, Castle Pictures and others.
-His clients include or have included Ashanti, Toni Braxton, Stephen Swid, Howard Shore, Danny Elfman, David Duchovny, Dr. Jane Goodall, Mary-Kate and Ashley Olsen, Interscope, Zomba, Maverick, Kobalt, Varése Sarabande Records, CJ Entertainment, Netmarble, Napalm Records, Blue Ice Pictures, the Producers Guild of America, and a number of other motion picture, television, commercial/video production, record and music publishing companies.
+His clients include or have included Ashanti, Toni Braxton, Swizz Beats, Stephen Swid, Howard Shore, Danny Elfman, David Duchovny, Dr. Jane Goodall, Mary-Kate and Ashley Olsen, Beats Music, Interscope, Zomba, Maverick, Kobalt, Varése Sarabande Records, CJ Entertainment, Netmarble, Napalm Records, Blue Ice Pictures, the Producers Guild of America, and a number of other motion picture, television, commercial/video production, record and music publishing companies.
 Mr. Archer has a particular interest in cross-border transactions and disputes and represents entertainment industry clients in Germany, Austria, Italy, England, Scotland, Switzerland, France, Sweden, Finland, China, Korea, Canada, South Africa and New Zealand.

 Recent transactions that Mr. Archer successfully closed or helped clients close include: motion picture distribution agreement with Dreamworks Animation; television show format option and license agreement between two entertainment conglomerates; license agreement between UK and Asian companies for on-demand service rights to various series episodes; television program license agreement between Japanese and Korean television networks; multiple licenses for use of John Williams’ Star Wars score in a video game; and license agreement with IFTA on Demand for live K-pop concert television program.